MaticTonin/Kartiranje-radioaktivnosti/README.md

 IF YOU RUN ON LINUX:
 1. Unzip folder and go in it.
 There are two directories.
 2. If you run on Linux go to Linux_installation.
 If you have not already installed QGIS type  chmod -R 777 ., press ENTER and then ./InstallQgis.bat
-3. In cmd type chmod -R 777 ., press ENTER and then ./Configuration.bat
-   This should download all python plugins you need and create the new bat files to execute your program automaticly.
+3. In cmd type chmod -R 777 ., press ENTER and then run ./Configuration.bat This should download all python plugins you need and create the new bat files to execute your program automaticly.
 (The question does not work with Caps     Lock).
 4. After that, the instalation is complete.
-You can now run bat files with cmd by typing chmod -R 777 . and then ./Filename.bat
+You can now run bat files with cmd by typing chmod -R 777 ., pressing ENTER and then run ./Filename.bat